 1] Device Limit on applications from Microsoft Store

-Microsoft allows the app to be installed on a maximum of 10 computers under one account.
+Microsoft allows the app to be installed on 10 computers under one account.
 It includes Xbox and Windows 10 computers.
 If this is the case, you will get a clear message saying:

 It looks like you’ve reached your device limit for installing apps and games from the Store on your Windows 10 device.
 If you want to install apps and games from the Store on another Windows 10 device, remove a device from the device list.

 You have two choices here.
-Either you remove the device from your account list or uninstall the application from one of the devices.
-I prefer the latter because the chances are you may not need it on all the devices.
+Either remove the device from your account list or uninstall the application from one of the devices.
+I prefer the latter because you may not need it on all the devices.

 2] Windows OS version compatibility

 - Then click on the System Requirements section, which is next to the Overview.
-If you open it on the web, you should see a “See system requirement” link which should be under the “GET” button
+If you open it on the web, you should see a “See system requirement” link under the “GET” button.

 - Note the Minimum and Recommended OS version and then compare it with your version of the OS.

 Depending on what you find, you will have two choices.
-Either install an older version of Windows or wait for the app to get updated to support your current version.
+Either install an older version of Windows or wait for the app to update to support your current version.